Discrete Math for Computer Science

 - Learn by doing

 - After each class, you'll work on review quizzes to track and confirm your understanding of the concepts and examples we covered in class.
-Quizzes can be submitted on PrairieLearn as many times (with no penalty) as you like until the quiz deadline: the quiz questions for each week's material are due Friday (with no penalty late submission open until specified date).
-Open-ended (group-optional) homework assignments will stretch your understanding and will ask you to put together complete, coherent, convincing explanations.
+Quizzes can be submitted on PrairieLearn as many times (with no penalty) as you like until the quiz deadline: TODO ADD DEADLINES AND LATE SUBMISSION INFORMATION.
+Open-ended homework assignments will stretch your understanding and will ask you to put together complete, coherent, convincing explanations.
+You will upload PDFs of your typed solutions on Gradescope.
+TODO ADD COLLABORATION AND RESOURCE USE INFORMATION There will also be two (in-person, self-scheduled at the Computer Based Testing Facility) tests and the final exam (in-person, at the time posted on the Schedule of Classes).
+In each of these assessments you will practice using precise language to represent and solve technical problems and to communicate your solutions, and you will get feedback on your work.
 TODO More details about tests to come.
-In each of these assessments you will practice using precise tools to represent and solve technical problems and to communicate your solutions, and you will get feedback on your work.

 - Collaborate

 - In-class, in office hours, and on the online discussion board, we encourage you to discuss the course concepts and examples.
 Review quiz questions are open to collaboration with everyone in CSE 20.
-To get the maximum benefit from working on homework assignments, we encourage you to find a group to work with.
-Students in previous versions of the class often found group conversations helped them learn the material more deeply, and were fun (and also an evidence-based practice for learning).
+TODO HOMEWORK COLLABORATION POLICY Students in previous versions of the class often found group conversations helped them learn the material more deeply, and were fun (and also an evidence-based practice for learning).
 To find group members: reach out to people sitting around you in class, in discussion section, or during office hours; you can also use the "find teammate" tool on Piazza.
 The pre-survey asks if you want help finding group members: the CSE 20 instructional team can help you connect with other students.
 We highly recommend meeting synchronously so that your group can work through the homework problems *together* ( in person or online).
 Questions in homework assignments that are labelled "graded for correctness" (rather than for "fair effort completeness") should only be discussed with your group members and the CSE 20 instructional team.
 TODO More details about generative AI use policies.

 - Ask for help